Yoshyn/IsPwned/README.md

 # TODO :

-  * Manage a popup with a link to ihavebeenpwned.com & some explications
+  * Translation for popup
-  * Manage a popup to enter an email if the site is pwned
+  * Avoid several call to haveibeenpwned.com for a uniq acount
-    * Retrieve all email in field into the page to prefield the popup ?
+  * Retrieve all email into current the page and use it to prefield the popup ?